NemoAndrea/gerber-parser/README.md

 * Make parsing a bit cleaner, with `Result`
 * Reduce the number of panics
-* Make error messages clearer
+* Make error messages clearer (avoid plain unwraps in places where errors can realistically occur)
 * Do proper coordinate check (compatibility with `format specification`)